ethereum-optimism/community-hub/src/docs/developers/bedrock/differences.md

 lang: en-US
 ---

-Bedrock is the next major release of the Optimism network, planned for the seconds quarter of 2023 (subject to approval by Optimism governance).
+Bedrock is the next major release of the Optimism network, planned for the second quarter of 2023 (subject to approval by Optimism governance).
 It will further reduce [the differences between Optimism and L1 Ethereum](https://op-geth.optimism.io/).
 Here are the major changes: